Carrie Leafblad, LPC- Counseling & EMDR Therapy

 Work-related stress, burnout, and work–life balance

-Women’s health concerns, including perinatal mood disorders and hormonal changes
+Women’s health concerns, including perinatal mood changes and hormonal transitions

 Adjustment disorders and coping with life transitions like starting school, parental separation, or moving homes